raffaellasuardini/todolist-v2/README.md

 # Todolist Project

-This is a todo list application powered by Express and mongoose and Atlas to store db
+This is a todo list application powered by Express and mongoose and Atlas to store db.

+This project is based on an exercise for the course ['The complete web development bootcamp'](https://www.udemy.com/course/the-complete-web-development-bootcamp/)

 ## Feature

+- create new item in list
 - remove item when checked
 - create new list
 - delete list